 California, including Orange County, experienced significant dry year conditions in 2012-2017, which led local water agencies to declare water shortage conditions that triggered drought actions.
 Following the end of the statewide drought conditions, the California Legislature amended the Urban Water Management Planning Act in 2018 to include additional water shortage planning requirements.
 Water Code Section 10632 now mandates the adoption of a Water Shortage Contingency Plan (WSCP) with prescribed elements.
 Pursuant to State law, the District is required to adopt a WSCP to address specific “stages” of action to be undertaken in response to water supply shortages.
-The District’s WSCP has been developed to manage supply and demand during times of drought and emergencies and provides a detailed plan for actions the District intends to implement in the case of an actual water shortage condition.
-The Moulton Niguel Water District Board of Directors will review and consider approving an Ordinance adopting its WSCP and Prescribing Water Conservation Rules and Regulations at its regularly scheduled Board Meeting on Thursday, May 13, 2021, at 6 pm.
+The District’s WSCP has been developed to manage supply and demand during times of drought and emergencies and provides a detailed plan for actions the District may implement in the case of an actual water shortage condition.
+The Moulton Niguel Water District Board of Directors approved an Ordinance adopting its WSCP and Prescribing Water Conservation Rules and Regulations at its regularly scheduled Board Meeting on Thursday, May 13, 2021.

 The purpose of the 2020 Long-Range Water Reliability Plan Update (2020 LRWRP Update) is to evaluate future water supply scenarios and develop a long-term strategy that best serves the water needs of MNWD through the year 2050.